-Finding out I was pregnant with a little girl was so exciting!
-I couldn’t wait to start putting together her bedroom.
 In an ideal world, I would have had all white furniture for the nursery.
 But in the REAL world, we owned darker nursery furniture from our son’s room that was perfectly good.
-Either way, I didn’t want to spend a lot of money.
-Here is how we kept this nursery renovation budget friendly:
+Either way, I had a tight budget and we made it all work!

 To save money, we reused furniture we owned and refinished furniture that was found at thrift stores.
 Each piece we found was less than $20.

-With my goal in mind of spending as little as possible, I started the project by determining a color palette and theme that would work with what we already had.
-Next, with the color palette in mind, I chose Repose Gray from Sherwin Williams (also used in Thomas’ room) for the walls.
+With my goal in mind of spending as little as possible, I started the project by determining a color palette and theme.
+With the color palette in mind, I chose Repose Gray from Sherwin Williams (also used in Thomas’ room) for the walls.

 I bought this piece a few years ago and fell in love.
 It felt very feminine to me so I painted it white and trimmed it out with a pale pink.